vacp2p/rfc/content/docs/rfcs/70/README.md

 We chose to express the protocol in noise to be be able to use the noise streamlined implementation and proving features.
 The X3DH algorithm provides both authentication and forward secrecy, as stated in the [X3DH specification](https://signal.org/docs/specifications/x3dh/).

-### High level description
 This protocol will consist of several stages:

 1. Key setting for X3DH: this step will produce prekey bundles for Bob which will be fed into X3DH.
 It will also allow Alice to generate the keys required to run the X3DH algorithm correctly.
-2. Execution of X3DH: This step will output a common secret key SK together with an additional data vector AD.
+2. Execution of X3DH: This step will output a common secret key `SK` together with an additional data vector `AD`.
 Both will be used in the double ratchet algorithm initialization.
-3. Execution of the double ratchet algorithm for forward secure, authenticated communications, using the common secret key SK, obtained from X3DH, as a root key.
+3. Execution of the double ratchet algorithm for forward secure, authenticated communications, using the common secret key `SK`, obtained from X3DH, as a root key.

-## Cryptographic functions required
+## Syntax
+The following suite of cryptographic function MUST be used:
+- `X488` as Diffie-Hellman function.
+- `SHA256` as KDF.
+- `AES256-GCM` as AEAD algorithm.
+- `SHA512` as hash function.
--   XEd448 and SHA512 for digital signatures involved in the X3DH key generation.
+- `XEd448` for digital signatures.
--   SHA256 for the key generation related to AES256-GCM.
--   AES256-GCM for the encryption/decryption of messages.

-### Considerations on the X3DH initialization
+### X3DH initialization
-This scheme MUST work on a specific elliptic curves which differ from those used by Ethereum.
-The curve Curve448 MUST be chosen: since it offers a higher security level: 224-bit security instead of the 128-bit security provided by X25519.
-This document specifies X3DH in terms of the Noise Framework.
+This scheme MUST work on the curve Curve448.
 The X3DH algorithm corresponds to the IX pattern in Noise.

 Bob and Alice MUST define personal key pairs `(ik_B, IK_B)` and `(ik_A, IK_A)` respectively where:
--   The key ik must be kept secret,
+-   The key `ik` must be kept secret,
--   and the key IK is public.
+-   and the key `IK` is public.

 Bob will not be able to use his Ethereum public key during this stage due to incompatibilities with the involved elliptic curves, therefore he MUST generate new keys.
 Using the Noise framework notation, these key pairs MUST be generated using `(ik_B, IK_B) = GENERATE_KEYPAIR(curve = curve448)`.

 Bob MUST also generate a public key SPK using `(spk_B, SPK_B) = GENERATE_KEYPAIR(curve = curve448)`.

-SPK is a public key generated and stored at medium-term.
+`SPK` is a public key generated and stored at medium-term.
-It is called a signed prekey because Bob MUST store a public key certificate of SPK using IK.
+It is called a signed prekey because Bob MUST store a public key certificate of `SPK` using `IK`.
 Both signed prekey and the certificate MUST undergo periodic replacement, a process that entails the generation of a fresh signed prekey.
 After replacing the key,
-Bob keeps the old private key of SPK for some interval, dependant on the implementation.
+Bob keeps the old private key of `SPK` for some interval, dependant on the implementation.
 This allows Bob to decrypt delayed messages.
-It is important that Bob MUST NOT reuse SPKs.
+It is important that Bob MUST NOT reuse `SPK`.
 This action is pivotal for ensuring forward secrecy, as these keys are integral for recalculating the shared secret employed in decrypting historical messages.

-Bob MUST sign SPK for authentication.
+Bob MUST sign `SPK` for authentication.
 Following the specification of X3DH, one will use the digital signature scheme XEd448 and define `SigSPK = XEd448(ik, Encode(SPK))`

-A final step requires the definition of a  _prekey bundle_  given by the tuple `prekey_bundle = (IK, SPK, SigSPK, OPK_i)`
+A final step requires the definition of `prekey_bundle = (IK, SPK, SigSPK, OPK_i)`

-Where the different one-time keys OPK are generated as `(opk_B, OPK_B) = GENERATE_KEYPAIR(curve = curve448)`.
+One-time keys `OPK` are generated as `(opk_B, OPK_B) = GENERATE_KEYPAIR(curve = curve448)`.

 Before sending an initial message to Bob, Alice MUST generate an AD vector as described in the documentation: `AD = Encode(IK_A) || Encode(IK_B)`.

 Alice MUST generate ephemeral key pairs `(ek, EK) = GENERATE_KEYPAIR(curve = curve448)`.

-The function Encode() transforms an X448 public key into a byte sequence.
+The function `Encode()` transforms an Curve448 public key into a byte sequence.
 It consists of a single-byte constant to represent the type of curve, followed by little-endian encoding of the u-coordinate.
 This is specified in the [RFC 7748](http://www.ietf.org/rfc/rfc7748.txt) on elliptic curves for security.